Purab Aur Pachhim

 Purab Aur Pachhim is a 1970 Indian Hindi-language drama film.
-The movie was produced and directed by Manoj Kumar, and it stars Manoj Kumar, Saira Banu, Ashok Kumar, Pran and Prem Chopra in the lead roles.
+The film was produced and directed by Manoj Kumar, and it stars Manoj Kumar, Saira Banu, Ashok Kumar, Pran and Prem Chopra in the lead roles.
 The music is by Kalyanji Anandji.
-The 2007 film Namastey London is inspired from this film.
-This was the second film by Manoj Kumar where he stars as Bharat (first being Upkar) and one of his four films on patriotism (Shaheed was his first, to be followed by Roti Kapda Aur Makaan and Kranti.)

 Synopsis

 In the wake of the Quit India Movement in 1942, Harnam (Pran) betrays a freedom fighter and as a result is rewarded, but the freedom fighter is killed, leaving his wife, Ganga (Kamini Kaushal) and her family devastated and destitute.
 Years later, after India won its independence, the freedom fighter's son, Bharat (meaning "India") (Manoj Kumar), grows up and goes to London for higher studies.
 On his arrival in Britain, Bharat meets his father's college friend, Sharma (Madan Puri) with his wife Rita (Shammi), daughter Preeti (Saira Banu) and hippie son Shankar (Rajendra Nath).
 Preeti, having fully become Westernised, has long blonde hair, wears mini-dresses (though in many scenes, they appear to resemble kimonos), smokes, drinks and has no idea of Indian values until she meets Bharat, who becomes shocked to see that many Indians in London are ashamed of their roots and even changed their names to sound Western.
 However, Bharat also realises that others do long for India but stay in Britain for financial reasons, like Sharma with his stack of K. L. Saigal records.
 He takes it upon himself to try and change their way of thinking, while he and Preeti fall in love with each other.
 Later on, with his mother's and Guruji (Ashok Kumar)'s approval, he promises to marry Preeti.
 Impressed by Bharat's idealism, Preeti agrees to marry him, but is not willing to come to India just yet.
 When Bharat persuades her, she eventually adopts the traditional lifestyle.